Pennsylvania White Collar Crimes: What Is Embezzlement?

 Rubin, Glickman, Steinberg & Gifford P.C.

 Sometimes, people in Pennsylvania are charged with monitoring or managing the assets of other people or groups as a part of their job responsibilities.
 If they improperly use those funds or property for their own personal gain, it may qualify as embezzlement.
-In order to protect themselves from this type of charge, it behooves people to understand what constitutes embezzlement.
+Improper use of funds can lead to a criminal charge, so it behooves people to understand what constitutes embezzlement.

 The simple claim of theft by a person who had the right to possess the assets he or she allegedly stole is not enough to establish a charge of embezzlement.
 It must also be shown that certain other elements occurred.
 According to the U.S. Department of Justice, the other elements of embezzlement charges include the following: